 Ingenico and Verifone have refocused their offerings to encompass multiple services.

 Verifone is now focusing on its Connect platform for merchants and acquirers.
 Ingenico has taken the same approach with its Axium platform, dividing the offering in two parts for clarity: 1) banks and acquirers, and 2) merchants and online retailers.

-The latest-generation terminals Axium (Ingenico) and Carbon (Verifone) reflect this evolution.
+The latest-generation smart POS terminals Axium (Ingenico) and Carbon (Verifone) reflect this evolution.
 The devices are equipped with two touchscreens, one facing the customer and the other facing the salesperson.
 They are based on Android, so no longer on proprietary systems, which facilitates the addition of third-party software solutions from their “Marketplace”, such as loyalty programs.

 Ingenico’s Android-based Axium D7 features two screens.
 Photo: Ingenico